Skip to main content

 Regenerate Lane PackCmd+Shift+P

+Lane name is ADE metadata.
 Renaming a lane in ADE does not rename the underlying git branch.
-The lane name is purely an ADE metadata concept.
-If you rename the branch externally (e.g., via git branch -m), ADE will detect the branch-name mismatch on the next sync and prompt you to update the lane’s branch reference.
+If you rename the branch externally (git branch -m), ADE detects the mismatch on the next sync and prompts you to update the lane’s branch reference.